In this blog we take a closer look at how companies can reduce their procurement spend by approaching the “tail-spend” in a more strategic way.

 When we are talking about tail-spend we ignore the larger, more strategic suppliers and focus on the smaller one-off, non-core ones.
 Most probably don’t yet factor into category management and often they are on unfavourable payment terms, which can impact your cash management and forecasting.

-By identifying this group, and moving them to an outsourced solution you can realise immediate benefits in your business.
+By identifying this group, and moving them to an outsourced procurement solution you can realise immediate benefits in your business.
 These benefits come in the form of only having to deal with one supplier, instead of many.
 You will have one invoice, with agreed payment terms, instead of many suppliers asking for cash upfront.
 And finally, you will have reduction in costs by leveraging the buying power that comes with consolidated buying.

-Learn more about our outsourced service – tail spend management.
+If this sounds like something that could benefit your company – learn more about our outsourced service – tail spend management.